gardener/gardener/docs/extensions/conventions.md

   worker.gardener.cloud/system-components: "true"
 ```

+## How to create kubeconfigs for the shoot cluster?

+Historically, Gardener extensions used to generate kubeconfigs with client certificates for components they deploy into the shoot control plane.
+For this, they reused the shoot cluster CA secret (`ca`) to issue new client certificates.
+With [gardener/gardener#4661](https://github.com/gardener/gardener/issues/4661) we moved away from using client certificates in favor of short-lived, auto-rotated `ServiceAccount` tokens.
+These tokens are managed by gardener-resource-manager's [`TokenRequestor`](../concepts/resource-manager.md#tokenrequestor).
+Extensions are supposed to reuse this mechanism for requesting tokens and a `generic-token-kubeconfig` for authenticating against shoot clusters.

+With [GEP-18](../proposals/18-shoot-CA-rotation.md) (Shoot cluster CA rotation), a dedicated CA will be used for signing client certificates ([gardener/gardener#5779](https://github.com/gardener/gardener/pull/5779)) which will be rotated when triggered by the shoot owner.
+With this, extensions cannot reuse the `ca` secret anymore to issue client certificates.
+Hence, extensions must switch to short-lived `ServiceAccount` tokens in order to support the CA rotation feature.

+The `generic-token-kubeconfig` secret contains the CA bundle for establishing trust to shoot API servers.
+However, as the secret is immutable its name changes with the rotation of the cluster CA.
+Extensions need to look up the `generic-token-kubeconfig.secret.gardener.cloud/name` annotation on the respective [`Cluster`](./cluster.md) object in order to determine which secret contains the current CA bundle.
+The helper function `extensionscontroller.GenericTokenKubeconfigSecretNameFromCluster` can be used for this task.

+You can take a look at [CA Rotation in Extensions](./ca-rotation.md) for more details on the CA rotation feature in regard to extensions.

 ## How to create certificates for the shoot cluster?

 Gardener creates several certificate authorities (CA) that are used to create server certificates for various components.
 For example, the shoot's etcd has its own CA, the kube-aggregator has its own CA as well, and both are different to the actual cluster's CA.

-Extensions should do the same and generate dedicated CAs for their components (e.g. for signing a server certificate for cloud-controller-manager).
-They should not depend on the CA secrets managed by gardenlet.
+With [GEP-18](../proposals/18-shoot-CA-rotation.md) (Shoot cluster CA rotation), extensions are required to do the same and generate dedicated CAs for their components (e.g. for signing a server certificate for cloud-controller-manager).
+They must not depend on the CA secrets managed by gardenlet.

-You can take a look at the [Secrets Management document](../development/secrets_management.md) for more details on how this can be achieved.
+Please see [CA Rotation in Extensions](./ca-rotation.md) for the exact requirements, that extensions need to fulfill in order to support the CA rotation feature.